OpenData-tu/documentation/03-Architecture.md

 ### Messaging System

-To decouple the components even further we introduced a queueing system to transport and buffer messages between the importers and consumers.
+To decouple the components even further we introduced a queuing system to transport and buffer messages between the importers and consumers.
 Since this building block is crucial to ensure scalability and should protect the system from workload peaks.
 Following the "think big" approach, we imagined a system capable of handling millions of concurrent requests.
 In order to achieve such a high throughput, the system has to be designed in a distributed manner.
 To additionally introduce fault-tolerance we need a service that replicates data automatically to compensate for crashed nodes.
 Automatic partitioning would be a further benefit to assist load-balancing.
 In contrast to a monolithic application, by decoupling the components with a distributed messaging system, the autonomous services can be deployed independently and enable fault-tolerance for the system as a whole.

 ### Database